PepeLoperenaa/SmartUrWardrobe/ObjectRecognition/README.md

 ## 4. Inferring
 - Open [OR-Wheelchairs.ipynb](https://github.com/PepeLoperenaa/ProjectInnovate/blob/master/ObjectRecognition/OR-Wheelchairs.ipynb) in Jupyter Notebook.
-- Specify which model (cfg) you use, as weights put in the number of the last checkpoint and specify the threshold *(e.g 0.3 means the model must be at least 30% confident to recognise it as object)*
+- Specify which model (cfg) you use, as weights put in the number of the last checkpoint and specify the threshold *(e.g 0.3 means the model must be at least 30% confident to recognise the object)*
 - Our last checkpoint after training on wheelchairs: [Wheelchair Weights](https://drive.google.com/open?id=1ZjmDXtqJCVp05jWAcdNLtqIX3Hbeyrfw)